EOS-Nation/dfuse-docs/README.md

 we support.

 To update them, a pre-defined project layout on disk is expected by the script.
-You must have the three following project colocated as siblings alongside the `docs` project:
+You must have the three following project colocated as siblings alongside the `dfuse-docs` project:

-- `docs`
+- `dfuse-docs`
 - `dfuse-eosio`
-- `dfuse-ethereum`

-The later two must be named verbatim, the first one `docs` could be named whatever you like.
+The later two must be named verbatim, the first one `dfuse-docs` could be named whatever you like.
 Once the following layout exist on your local workstation, to update the GraphQL generate API reference data, first install the script dependencies: